Carmen Electra Hits The Town With Jessica Simpson And Brittany Murphy In Throwback Update

 Jessica's blond tresses were pulled up into a classic updo.
 She appeared to be wearing black denim with a silver concha belt, a glimpse of which could be seen below Carmen's arm.
 She also wore a shirt featuring a backless halter style, although hers fit more snugly.

-Brittany wore form-fitting dark jeans topped with a gauzy black tank top adorned with sparkling silver beading.
+Brittany wore formfitting dark jeans topped with a gauzy black tank top adorned with sparkling silver beading.
 The embroidery was sewn in a curving, abstract pattern across the majority of the garment, and appeared to transition to a floral design along the bottom hem.